halchemylab/python-tarot-card-fortune-teller/README.md

 ## Features
 - Draws 3 random Tarot cards from the 22 Major Arcana
-- Offers 3 random focus questions per reading
+- Offers random focus questions or lets you enter your own
 - Uses OpenAI GPT (via API key) to generate concise, supportive Tarot readings
-- Progress messages for immersive experience
+- Rich, immersive terminal experience with progress messages and styled output
-- Logs all readings to a CSV file with timestamp
+- Logs all readings to a CSV file
+- View your complete reading history with pagination
+- Search your reading history by date, question, or card
+- Display a frequency table of drawn cards with an ASCII bar chart
+- Clear your reading history

 ## Setup
 1. **Clone the repository**